-The firm manages five types of equity portfolio: global (including EAFE), global equity income, global smaller companies, and emerging markets.
+The firm manages several types of equity portfolio: global (including EAFE and International All Cap Select Equities), global equity income, global smaller companies, and emerging markets.
 The strategies share the same investment philosophy based on contrarian bottom up stock selection and patience.

 The Oldfield Partners team

 Our investment team brings together decades of collective experience in value investing, consistently applied during market cycles.
 Our culture is investment-led and summed up in a few words: collegiate, supportive, founded on intellectual curiosity and focussed on long term results.

 In the past, semiconductor names have been relative wall flowers when compared to their far more public-facing downstream tech peers.
 These firms have been viewed as ‘pick-and-shovel’ plays to the more glamorous gold rush in online and software activity.
 This however has now changed.

 A message from the client relations team: after 70 editions of writing the quarterly commentary, our previous author has hung up his pen, and we are embracing the chance for change.

 Benjamin Graham, the father of Value investing, described the Intelligent Investor as a Business Owner.
 Graham advocated for exercising equal care and judgement in being a shareholder as becoming a shareholder.
 Here we explore what that means for a Value manager today.